Oluwasetemi/css-note/slides.md

 inherit:
 </dt>
 <dd>
-The inherit keyword causes element to take the computed value of the propety from its parent element.
+The inherit keyword causes element to take the computed value of the property from its parent element.

 </dd>
 <br/>